Wo0fle/fractal-designer/README.md

 * zoom, translate, and rotate viewport, and change variables from inside the program (duh)
 * parametrize variables from inside the program (duh)
-* parametrize exponent
 * implement Lyapunov exponent instead of escape time algorithm
 * smooth rotation between viewing the z, c, and x sets (will require lots of crazy vector math probably)
-* more color options (more color stops, custom color for points inside the set, anything else I can think of)
+* more color options (more color stops mainly, but also anything else I can think of)
-* add more types of fractals!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+* custom fractal equations (with presets such as Burning Ships, [Payne's Bowls](https://www.reddit.com/r/math/s/WsDKkJfor6), etc.)